aceeric/ociregistry/README.md

 1. `blobs` are where the blobs are stored
 2. `fat` is where the fat manifests are stored: the manifests with lists of image manifests
 3. `img` stores the image manifests
-3. `pulls` is temp storage for image downloads that should be empty unless a pull is in progress
+3. `pulls` is temp storage for image downloads that should be empty unless a pull is in progress.
+(If a pull times out - the corrupted tar remains in this directory.)

 Manifests are all stored by digest.
 When the server starts it loads everything into an in-memory representation.
 Each new pull through the server while it is running updates both the in-memory representation of the image store as well as the persistent state on the file system.